Callas, Var

 Callas (/fr/; Calàs) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in southeastern France.

 On a hill top very close to some of France's best wine growers' vineyards this ancient town looms over the valley below.
-It's a 45-minute drive from more famous coastal resort towns such as Fréjus and Saint-Raphaël and is only 75 minutes by car away from Nice.
+It's a 45-minute drive from coastal resort towns such as Fréjus and Saint-Raphaël and 75 minutes by car from Nice.